A Waterfront Park Celebrating the Bay…

 - July 23, 2018 - Construction began for the public access platform

 - July 25, 2018 - Bay Area Toll Authority (BATA) Full Authority approved and certified the Gateway Park Final EIR

 - Park Naming - EBRPD is currently undergoing a naming process for the park, which has a working title of East Bay Gateway Regional Shoreline

 - Concessionaire for Bridge Yard Building - Request for Proposal submissions are currently under review by a selection committee

-- Construction of the public access platform began on July 23, 2018 - Anticipated completion by the end of 2018
+- Construction of the public access platform began on July 23, 2018 - Anticipated completion by Summer 2019

-- Anticipated interim park opening - Spring/Summer 2019
+- Anticipated interim park opening - Fall 2019

 Presentations and Reports

 Bridge Yard Building Potential Uses

 The newly-renovated Bridge Yard Building, previously known as the Interurban Electric Railway Bridge Yard Shop (IERBYS) Building, is a 24,000-square foot, 1930s-era industrial building that will serve as the recreational anchor for the park, with interpretive and recreational programming, concessionaires (food/dining), equipment rental, etc.), and event space.